Table of Contents

 Definition and Epidemiology of Vertigo

-It is important to note that vertigo is not light-headedness, which can be caused for a multitude of reasons including anxiety, orthostatic hypotension and so on.
+It is important to note that vertigo is not light-headedness, which can be caused by a multitude of reasons including anxiety and orthostatic hypotension.

-Vertigo is experienced by around 4.9% of the population each year.
+Vertigo affects approximately 4.9% of the population each year.
 Of this 4.9%, 1 year prevalence is around 1.6% for benign paroxysmal positional vertigo and 0.89% for migraine associated vertigo.
 1 year prevalence for Meniere’s disease is 0.51%.

 Differential Diagnosis of Vertigo